Using read receipts in Presidency.com webmail

 An email tracker is a great tool to tell whether your emails were opened.
 Though it cannot say a recipient has also read your message, it allows for more context and better-timed next steps in your email communication.

-Unfortunately, Presidency.com (mail.com) doesn’t offer a feature to schedule emails in its webmail interface.
+Unfortunately, Presidency.com (mail.com) doesn't offer email tracking in its functionality.

-So, how do you schedule emails to send later from Presidency.com?
+So, how do you track email opens on messages you send from Presidency.com?

-In order to access the send later feature with your Presidency.com (mail.com), just follow the steps below.
-You will be able to try it with Mailbird for free.
+To access that valuable read receipt feature when sending an email from your Presidency.com (mail.com) account, just follow the steps below.
+You'll be able to try the "read receipts" feature using Mailbird for free.

 Download and install Mailbird